 Let it air dry once sterilised.
 I usually do this in the sun, as it has antibacterial properties and it dries quickly.

 What soap to use to clean your menstrual cup

 To clean your menstrual cups, using a soap that is mild, unscented, oil-free and water-based is recommended.
 This is important because the wrong soap can coat the cup in a film that is difficult to get rid of, it can disrupt the bacteria and pH of the vagina, and it can irritate the vagina, which is sensitive to soap.

 So, what soaps are mild, water-based, and fragrance and oil free?
 Examples are:

-You can also use sex toy cleaners as they are safe for use on silicone and for your nether regions.
+You can also use sex toy cleaners as they are safe for use on silicone and for your intimate areas.

 Some brands do sell menstrual cup cleansing wash, such as:

 These are specifically formulated to clean and protect these cups and keep your vagina happy.
 They all come in plastic bottles unfortunately.